4 August 2026, 14:21

 14. Understanding hobby hunters better

-17. The Anatomy of Human Destructiveness (Erich Fromm)
+17. Anatomy of Human Destructiveness (Erich Fromm)

 19. The passion of the hunter (Paul Parin)